mhoc/ubuntu-2004-oddities/README.md

 - System was installed with `xserver-xorg-video-nouveau` drivers by default.
 Attempting to install `nvidia-driver-460` (latest at time) results in an incomprehensible error message.
 Installing `nvidia-driver-450` was successful, then upgrading to `nvidia-driver-460` was successful.

-- Built-in Ubuntu display configuration is wholly disfunctional, causing the display space of both monitors to partially overlap instead of extend.
+- Built-in Ubuntu display configurator is wholly disfunctional, causing the display space of both monitors to partially overlap instead of extend.
 Very trippy, like half-mirror, half-extend, kind of cool.
 The nvidia driver control panel functions correctly.

 - Lock screen immediately turns monitors off, despite all power save options being disabled in settings.